zhengyaogu/cs389hw2/README.md

 When the evict() function is called, the evictor simply returns the list's head('s key) and then delete it, making the next node in the list the new head.

 ### Valgrind
 You can type "make" and then "make valgrind" to check memory leaks.
-At least on our laptops we received 0 memory leaks and 0 errors.
+At least on our laptops Valgrind reported 0 memory leaks and 0 errors.